diegostafa/batonchess-frontend/README.md

-# BatonChess
+# Batonchess

-BatonChess is a multiplayer application that allows you to play chess in a circular queue way.
+Batonchess is a multiplatfom application for playing chess between groups of people